folio-org/folio-org.github.io/doc/setup.md

 Some FOLIO repositories utilize "git submodules" for sections of common code.

-For example, each `mod-*` module and `raml-module-builder` include the "raml" repository as a git submodule as its `./raml-util` directory.
+For example, each `mod-*` module and `raml-module-builder` include the "raml" repository as a git submodule as its `raml-util` directory.

 Note that when originally cloning a repository, use 'git clone --recursive ...'
 Some git clients do not.
 If you then have an empty "raml-util" directory, then do 'git submodule update --init'.